Mc-Zen/quill/src/process-args.typ

 }

 /// Process the label argument to `gate`.
-Allowed input formats are array of dictionaries
+Allowed input formats are none, array of dictionaries
 /// or a single dictionary/string/content (for just one label).
 ///
 /// Each dictionary needs to contain the key content and may optionally have values